The study of weak decays induced by $\frac{1}{2}^+ \to \frac{3}{2}^-$ transition in light-cone sum rules: Numerical analysis

 \section{Numerical analysis}

-This section is devoted to the analysis of sum rules for the form factors obtained in previous section.
-The sum rules and decay widths contain some number of input parameters.
-The values of input parameters which we need in performing numerical calculations are:
+This section is devoted to the numerical analysis of the sum rules obtained in the previous section.
+To perform the numerical analysis, the values of input parameters, which are collected in Table~\ref{tab:3}, are needed.